Guqin

 The guqin is a very quiet instrument, with a range of about four octaves, and its open strings are tuned in the bass register.
 Its lowest pitch is about two octaves below middle C, or the lowest note on the cello.
 Sounds are produced by plucking open strings, stopped strings, and harmonics.
 The use of glissando—sliding tones—gives it a sound reminiscent of a pizzicato cello, fretless double bass or a slide guitar.
-The qin has 13 "hui", which represent the different position in one string.
-Pressing different "hui" produces different sound keys.
+The qin has 13 hui (徽), which represent the different position in one string.
+Pressing different hui produces different sound keys.
 The qin is also capable of many harmonics, of which 91 are most commonly used and indicated by the dotted positions.
 By tradition, the qin originally had five strings, which represent gong, shang, jue, zhi, yu in the ancient Chinese music system, but ancient qin-like instruments with only one string or more strings have been found.
 The modern form has been stabilized to seven strings.

 There are more than 3,360 known surviving pieces of guqin music from ancient and imperial periods.
 On 7 November 2003, UNESCO announced that the Chinese guqin was selected as an Intangible World Cultural Heritage.
 In 2006, guqin was listed in the List of National Non-material Cultural Heritage in China.
 In 2010, a Song period guqin was sold for $22 million, making it the most expensive musical instrument ever sold.